-During my career I have found that following certain ideas on communicating help keep things positive and ensure better meetings, conversations and results.
-Gaini “buy-in” from your audience and the things will tend to go smoother.
+During my career, I have found that following certain ideas on communicating help keep things positive and ensure better meetings, conversations, and results.
+By communicating well and gaining “buy-in” from your audience, things will tend to go smoother.
 This takes practice so that each becomes a habit.

 Over the next few weeks, I’ll be highlighting some of the tips I often use in my own business in order to keep communication open and flowing.
 This week’s tips include: